Prof. Yasuyuki Nogami

 • Logic Circuits

-• Security Implementation Practice A / B (September 2022 - )
+• Security Implementation Exercise A / B (September 2022 - )

 Practical exercises in security technology implementation

-• DX Tools, Secure Data Communication, and Data Analysis Practice (2022 - )
+• DX Tools, Secure Data Communication, and Data Analysis Practical Exercise (2022 - )

 • Agricultural DX Hackathon (2022 - )